Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/external-metadata-ingestion.md

 1. Go to **Account settings**.
 5. Click **Connections** from the left hand side panel and select an existing connection or create a **New connection**.
-6. Locate or create the warehouse connection you want to ingest metadata from.
 7. Scroll to the bottom of the page and click **Add credentials** in **Platform metadata credentials**.
     - These credentials should have warehouse-level visibility across relevant databases and schemas.
 8. Select the **External metadata ingestion** option.